CUH Logo

 Procedure

 1. Collect together equipment required, including the sharps bin.
-Check that all the vials are in date and not damaged.
+Check that all supplies are in date and not damaged.
 Ensure that you will be undisturbed.

 2. Wash hands with liquid soap and dry with a paper towel.

-3. Wash plastic tray with washing up liquid or liquid soap and dampened paper towel.
+3. Wash plastic tray/preparation surface with washing up liquid or liquid soap and dampened paper towel.
 Dry with a clean paper towel.

-4. Clean the tops of the saline and heparinised saline and factor vials with a clinell wipe and leave to dry for 30 seconds.
+4. Clean the tops of the heparinised saline and factor vials with a clinell wipe and leave to dry for 30 seconds.

-6. Peel open 2x 10ml syringes, syringe for factor, filter needle, 2x needles, port needle, needleless bung, chloraprep and place them onto the sterile paper without touching them.
+7. Peel open 2x 10ml syringes, filter needle, 2 saline syringes, port needle, needleless bung, chloraprep and place them onto the sterile paper without touching them.

 8. Wash hands again as above and put on the sterile gloves, included in the pack, being careful to only touch the inside of the gloves with your bare hands.

-9. Join together the syringes and needles, being careful not to touch the head of either item.
+10. Join together the syringes and filter needle, being careful not to touch the head of either item.

-10. Draw up 2x 10mls of saline and ___ mls of heparinised saline without touching the vials.
-Remove the needles from the syringes and place straight into the sharps bin being careful not to touch the tip of the syringe or the sharps bin.
-Remember to use a filter needle for the heparinised saline as it is in a glass vial.
+11. Draw up ................... mls of heparinised saline without touching the vial.
+Remove the needle from the syringe and place straight into the sharps bin being careful not to touch the tip of the syringe or the sharps bin.

-14. Activate the Chloraprep stick and clean the area over and around the port once working from the centre of the port outwards in a spiral.
+14. Activate the Chloraprep stick and clean the area over and around the port using a crosshatch technique.
 Ensure skin is cleaned with an ‘agitated’ movement NOT ‘wipe over action’.
 Allow the skin to dry for at least 30 seconds.
 Make sure the area of clean skin is wider than the actual indwelling port site.

 15. Using the dominant hand hold the port as previously shown ensuring that the needleless bung and clamp are curled up in your hand.